dreispalter/Genderblock-Origin/readme.md

 `content.js` does feature a blacklist of words to not process.

-## Install
+## Installation
-Pack all this shit in a .zip,
-go to firefox, extensions, click on the little cogwheel, debug, "install temporary addon from file".
+Take the .zip file in the repositories root, go to firefox, extensions, click on the little cogwheel, debug, "install temporary extension".
-That is because I did not yet upload this to the mozilla store, nor am I sure whether they would keep it, since it's anti-woke.
-Installing it this way is how a developer would install his extension during development.
+That is because I did not yet upload this to the mozilla store, nor am I sure whether they will keep it, since it's "anti-woke".
+Installing it this way is how a developer would install an extension during development.
 Since it's not signed by anyone you can easily modify it.

 ## Privacy and data collection